SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 ![Note the service key details](./images/s4/15.png)

 #### <ins>Create the Destination<ins>
-In this sub-step, you will create a destination to maintain the rest URL of the event mesh to connect and send messages.
+In this sub-step, you will create a destination to maintain the rest URL of the SAP Event Mesh to connect and send messages.

 22. Goto **SM59** transaction and click **create** icon as shown in the below screenshot to create a new destination.<br>
 ![Destination](./images/s4/16.png)